Macreall/FileWarden/README.md

 # FileWarden
-This lightweight WIN32 Application enhances your printer's scanning capabilities.
-With this tool you can go far beyond the default scanner settings:
+This lightweight WIN32 Application enhances any printer's scanning capabilities.
+With this tool you can go far beyond any default scanner settings:
-- Support for multiple custom directorys for file saving, organizing scanned documents by date or any criteria,
+- Allows custom naming conventions for save paths which can organize scanned files by any criteria desired,
-- Allows scanned documents to be saved to multiple locations at once (excellent for database and local congruency),
+- Allows scanned documents to be saved to multiple locations at once,
 - Allows custom filenames to create structure in your directorys.
+- Configurable options you set up once

 How to customize for you and your company: